django-helpdesk/django-helpdesk/README.rst

 Lastly, restart your web server software (eg Apache) or FastCGI instance, to ensure the latest changes are in use.

-Unfortunately we are unable to assist if you are upgrading from a version of `django-helpdesk` prior to migrations (ie pre-2011).

 You can continue to the 'Initial Configuration' area, if needed.